top of page

 Caregiver Support

-In our caregiver consultation meetings, we will equip you with training to:
+In your twice-monthly caregiver consultation meetings, we will equip you with training to:

 • Correctly identify the function of a behavior.